Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Experiments

 \subsection{Human Override Evaluation}

-To address the previously unevaluated Human Override Interface, we construct scenarios in the \emph{human-shared} environment where medium- and high-risk capabilities are requested with and without human approval. \textbf{Important caveat:} this experiment evaluates the \emph{governance gate mechanism}---whether the system correctly blocks unapproved requests---not the quality of human judgment itself.
+To address the previously unevaluated Human Override Interface, we construct scenarios in the \emph{human-shared} environment where medium- and high-risk capabilities are requested with and without human approval. \textbf{Important caveat:} this experiment evaluates the \emph{governance gate mechanism}, specifically whether the system correctly blocks unapproved requests, not the quality of human judgment itself.
 The approval signal is simulated (drawn uniformly at random); evaluation of actual human decision-making in approval workflows requires a user study and is deferred to future work.
 Table~\ref{tab:human_override} compares the full framework (which gates unapproved requests) against a variant with the override interface removed.

 With the Human Override Interface active, 100\% of unapproved high-risk requests are correctly blocked.
-Without it, 34.2\% of such requests proceed unchecked ($t{=}12.91$, $p{<}0.001$).
-This confirms that the Human Override Interface is not merely a convenience layer but a governance-critical component for environments where human supervisory authority is required.
+Without it, 100\% of such requests proceed unchecked: the override interface is the sole gating mechanism for requests that specifically require human approval.
+This confirms that the Human Override Interface is not a convenience layer but a governance-critical component for environments where human supervisory authority is required.